A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Optimal planning of redundant robots with dynamic programming

-The discretized domains of $\lambda$, $\dot{\lambda}$, ${\bf v}$ and $g$ (the latter is naturally discrete) make up a grid of $r+3$ dimensions.
-We essentially adopt the same approach as other DP formulations for redundancy resolution and time-optimal planning, but we increase the number of dimensions to take into account: (1) the resolution of both problems together; (2) the presence of multiple inverse kinematics solutions.
+The discretized domains of $\lambda$, $\dot{\lambda}$, ${\bf v}$ and $g$ (which is naturally discrete) makes up a grid of $r+3$ dimensions.
+We essentially adopt the same approach as other DDP formulations for redundancy resolution and time-optimal planning, but we increase the number of dimensions to take into account: (1) the resolution of both problems together; (2) the presence of multiple inverse kinematics solutions.

+Let us recall that, for non-redundant manipulators, the curvilinear coordinate parametrization of dynamics is obtained through the following equations:

+where ${\bf J} = \frac{\partial {\bf k}}{\partial {\bf q}}$ is the manipulator's Jacobian matrix, ${\bf x}' = \frac{d{\bf x}}{d\lambda}$, ${\bf x}'' = \frac{d^2{\bf x}}{d\lambda^2}$, and ${\bf B}$ is the Hessian of the vector function ${\bf k}$ \cite{Slotine}.
+Equations \eqref{nr_path_parametrization} are substituted in \eqref{torque_sample} to yield the parametrized dynamics.
+In the redundant case considered here, ${\bf J}$ is no longer invertible, compromising the possibility of a unique parametrization.
+As a consequence, the pseudo-acceleration limits cannot be pre-computed: a state space grid may still be computed on the basis of the discrete values of the state, but the content of each single node should be reconsidered in light of this observation.
 Each node in the grid will then contain a state given by